Deviled egg pasta salad is everything you love about a deviled egg turned into a delicious appetizer that everyone will enjoy.

 Meanwhile, coarsely chop one egg.
 Separate the whites from the yolks on the remaining 5 eggs.
 Place the yolks aside and coarsely chop the egg whites.

-If the dressing is too thick, add up to 2 tbsp of water.
+If the dressing is too thick, add up to 2 tbsp of cold water.
 Taste and add salt and pepper if desired.

 In a large bowl, toss the egg whites with the cooked macaroni noodles and fold in the dressing.